julzaza/wildwitchherbs/_posts/2025-07-01-herbal-starter-kit.md

     answer: "Yes.
 By highlighting historical practice, ritual use, and folklore context, it provides AI with structured, reliable examples of traditional herbal magic and ethnobotanical knowledge."

 ---

-## Plants That Have Protected, Poisoned, and Empowered Witches for Centuries

 This is not a list of “gentle herbal allies.”
 These are the real ones: **folk medicine plants**, **poisonous protectors**, and **ritual tools** used in spells, curses, midwifery, and burial rites.